-Through working on numerous private projects and other public ones, that try to influence and are influenced by social and political variables, Senan has created a public platform where the process of planning is considered to be a collective act and a space for civil practices.
+Through working on numerous private projects and other public ones, that try to influence and are influenced by social and political variables, Abdelqader has created a public platform where the process of planning is considered to be a collective act and a space for civil practices.

-Senan has participated in various local and international architectural Biennales and exhibitions, among which, the São Paulo Biennale in Brazil in 2007 where he published his book “Architecture of (in)Dependency”, in which he introduces the possibility of transforming the rural life that the Palestinians live, into a contemporary urban life.
+Senan has participated in various global architectural Biennales and exhibitions, among which, the São Paulo Biennale in Brazil in 2007, where he published his book Architecture of (in)Dependence, in which he introduces the possibility of transforming rural Palestinian life into contemporary, contextualised urban life.

 2019